-If someone you know or care about is subjected to domestic abuse: they may have told you directly, you may have witnessed it or you have strong grounds to believe they are in that situation.
-Starting the conversation can be really difficult.
-The suggestions in the chart below may help.
+If someone you know or care about is subjected to domestic abuse, they may have told you directly, you may have witnessed it, or you have strong grounds to believe they are in that situation.

 It is important to remember that domestic abuse differs from a “bad” or “dysfunctional” relationship.
 The difference is that, if subjected to domestic abuse/coercive control, one partner fears the other.